for Academic Year 2022-2023

-The FTIA Grants offer teaching faculty an opportunity to implement innovative archives-centered pedagogical approaches in their courses in order to introduce students to a variety of primary sources, engage students in-depth archival research, build students’ critical thinking skills, and stress participation in collaborative projects and presentations.
-FTIA grants generate opportunities for building partnerships and collaborations with Special Collections librarians, and foster interdisciplinary teaching.
+The FTIA Grants offer teaching faculty an opportunity to implement innovative archives-centered pedagogical approaches in their courses in order to introduce students to a variety of primary sources, engage students in in-depth archival research, build students’ critical thinking skills, and stress participation in collaborative projects and presentations.
+FTIA grants hope to generate opportunities for building partnerships and collaborations with the special collections librarian, and help foster interdisciplinary teaching curriculum.

-UTSA’s Special Collections span interdisciplinary subjects relating to San Antonio, Texas, Mexico and the borderland areas of the Southwestern U.S. and Northern Mexico.
-Strengths of the collections include Western Americana and Native American history, Spanish Colonial and Latino/Texas history and literature, Mexican culinary history, regional civil rights histories, book arts and printing, architecture, and photography documenting our region.
+UTSA Special Collections specializes in interdisciplinary subjects relating to San Antonio, Texas, Mexico, and the borderland areas spanning the Southwestern US and Northern Mexico.
+Our strengths include Western Americana and Native American history, Spanish Colonial and Latinx/Texas history and literature, Mexican culinary history, regional civil rights histories, as well as book arts, printing, architecture, and photography documenting the region.
 In addition, a wide range of materials from around the world enables research and instruction in a variety of disciplines from medieval art to creative writing.
-The UTSA history archives provide a rich source of faculty and staff papers, UTSA photograph collections, as well as UTSA institutional history.
+UTSA University Archives provides a rich source of faculty and staff papers, UTSA photograph collections, as well as UTSA institutional history.

-FTIA Grants are open to UTSA tenured, tenure-track and non-tenure track faculty teaching undergraduate and graduate courses at any level.
+The Faculty Grants are open to UTSA tenured, tenure-track, and non-tenure track faculty teaching undergraduate and graduate courses at any level.
 Interdisciplinary approaches are strongly encouraged.

 Preference will be given to course design that:

 - Incorporates innovative archives/rare books–centered pedagogical approaches

-- Involves close collaboration with an archivist or rare books librarian to define specific learning objectives for the visit to the archives, select materials or documents, design tailored small group activities, and model document analysis though directed prompts
+- Involves close collaboration with an archivist or special collections librarian to define specific learning objectives for the visit to the archives, select materials or documents, design tailored small group activities, and model document analysis through directed prompts

 - Utilizes Special Collections materials and spaces throughout the semester

 - Provides opportunities for students to do at least one of the following:

-- scaffolded research and writing assignments using a variety of primary sources
+- scaffolded research and writing assignments using variety of primary sources

 - training in critical analysis and use of primary source materials through specific and tailored prompts